 Important Note: Incumbent workers are not eligible for On-the-Job training activities under this grant solicitation.

+D.3e Number Participated in Registered Apprenticeship: The count of the total number of participants that entered a Registered Apprenticeship program during the relevant reporting quarter.
+Registered Apprenticeship programs are developed through partnership with the Office of Apprenticeship or a State Apprenticeship Agency.
+These programs are sponsored and operated on a voluntary basis by individual employers, employer associations, or jointly through labor/management agreements (http://doleta.gov/oa/).

 D.4 Number of Participants Completing Education/Job Training Program Activities: The count of the total number of participants that entered an education or job training program that completed all the training activities required of the program during the relevant reporting quarter.
 Completion is defined as having earned all of the credit hours (formal award units) needed for the award of a degree or certificate as applicable.

 D.5 Number of Participants Completing On-the-Job Training Program Activities: The count of the total number of participants that entered into an On-the-Job training program and completed all of the On-the-Job Training (OJT) activities required of the OJT program during the relevant reporting quarter.
 Completion for OJT is defined as a participant that completes training and is proficient in the occupation for which the training is being provided.
 OJT is defined at WIA section 101(31) as training by an employer that is provided to a paid participant while engaged in productive work in a job that 1) provides knowledge or skills essential to the full adequate performance of the job; 2) provides reimbursement to the employer of up to 50 percent of the wage rate of the participant, for the extraordinary costs of providing the training and additional supervision related to the training; and 3) is limited in duration as appropriate to the occupation for which the participant is being trained, taking into account the content of the training, the prior work experience of the participant, and the service strategy of the participant, as appropriate.